Compliance and Enforcement Policy of the Commissioner of Canada Elections

 - The Commissioner’s duty is to ensure that the Act is complied with and enforced.
 In certain circumstances, the Commissioner favours the use of informal means of ensuring compliance with the Act.
 This is often the case for instances involving minor contraventions or inadvertent non-compliance.

 - Informal means include caution or information letters and other forms of communication (telephone or e-mail) addressed to persons or entities that are the subject of a complaint.
 Communications of this sort serve mainly to inform the persons or entities involved about the alleged offence and the statutory requirements with a view to rectifying the situation and encouraging voluntary compliance in the future.

 - A caution letter sets out the facts surrounding the commission of an alleged non-compliance and the relevant provisions of the Act.
 The individuals or entities involved are informed of the potential consequences of committing or remaining in a state of non-compliance and are warned that the Commissioner now expects them to act in accordance with the requirements of the Act.
-The individuals or entities are asked to return a signed copy of the caution letter.
 Caution letters are not provided for in statute and do not have the same legal force as formal enforcement responses.
 Furthermore, they do not constitute a finding of guilt or civil liability but do form part of the person or entity’s compliance record.
 In addition, by applying the graduated approach principles, a person or entity receiving a caution letter should expect any recurrent non-compliance to be addressed using a formal response.